rheckalves/rheckalves/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently focusing on buils Restful API's with Java / Springboot and NodeJS / Express.
+- 🌱 I’m currently focusing on build Restful API's with Java/Springboot and NodeJS/Express.
 - 🤔 I love technology, and music.
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email via ricardoheckalves@icloud.com to reach me.